Research Topics:

 Molecular Mechanisms of Collagen Homeostasis

-In collaboration with the group of Prof. Paul Gissen at the UCL London, we discovered that VPS33B/VIPAR-mediated trafficking of the human enzyme Procollagen Lysyl 2-Oxoglutarate Dioxygenase 3 (LH3/PLOD3) to newly described cytoplasmic organelles (collagen IV carriers or CIVC) is essential to post-translational modification of de novo generated collagen, its structure and function.
+Earlier in 2016, in collaboration with the group of Prof. Paul Gissen at the UCL London, we discovered that VPS33B/VIPAR-mediated trafficking of LH3 to newly described cytoplasmic organelles (collagen IV carriers or CIVC) is essential to post-translational modification of de novo generated collagen, its structure and function.
 This represents the discovery of a novel post-Golgi trafficking pathway that involves previously unrelated sorting proteins and enzymes, also defining roles for the previously uncharacterized VPS33B and VIPAR proteins in regulation of LH3/PLOD3 enzyme functions.
 VPS33B and VIPAR are deficient in the severe multisystem disorder Arthrogryposis, Renal dysfunction and Cholestasis syndrome (ARC).
 Our data provide new insights to understand the molecular mechanisms of this devastating genetic syndrome and related phenotypes.

 Schematic of the newly-discovered pathway targeting LH3 from the trans-Golgi Network to the newly described procollagen containing organelles is regulated by VIPAR and its interacting proteins.
 Schematic of the pathway targeting LH3 from the trans-Golgi Network to the newly described procollagen containing organelles is regulated by VIPAR and its interacting proteins.
 Shown on the top-right corner is the homology model of VPS33B-VIPAR interaction, on the right is the crystal structre of full-lenght, dimeric human LH3.